Leonard W. Murray: Early years

 "The first winter at the naval college was absolute hell, we had no uniforms, we arrived in what we stood up in and had to send home for further clothing.
 A case of measles broke out very shortly and we were quarantined, and the only time we got out of the college was when we went to the skating rink to play hockey; and that was a great relief." – Admiral Murray.

-Immediately after graduating in January 1913, Murray went to sea as a midshipman in the Royal Navy armoured cruiser HMS Berwick, protecting British interests in the Mexican Revolution, and then in the armoured cruiser HMS Essex.
+Immediately after graduating in January 1913, Murray went to sea as a midshipman on the Royal Navy armoured cruiser HMS Berwick, protecting British interests in the Mexican Revolution, and then in the armoured cruiser HMS Essex.
 This was a tense moment for Canada's fledgling navy: the Government of Robert Borden favoured a policy of providing ships and sailors to the British navy, but was blocked by the opposition led by Sir Wilfrid Laurier, who advocated for Canada to have its own navy.